Flask Dashboard - Light Bootstrap Dashboard

 The Light Bootstrap Dashboard PRO is not a bloated-up bundle full with stuff you don't need.
 We actually take pride in the amount the stuff we didn't add to it.
 You will only find the stuff that you actually use in this product.

-Flask Light PRO - Main Dashboard Screen
+- Flask Light PRO - the product page